cover-me/cover-me.github.io/_posts/2021-10-17-data-taking-program-make-it-non-atomic.md

 ## Non-atomic reading

 `self._query_list` is the list of channels to read.
 A group of data is generated after going through `self._query_list`.
 To run non-atomic reading, the get function of a reading channel must have the` flag` argument, which may not always be in the case.
 See Sec.
-Note.
+Notes.

 ```python
 def take_data_nonatomic(self):